NCarson/makefile-for-js/README.md

 #### Windows (Maybe, I've never tried):

-(If you try open up a issue so I know it is possible or not.)
 Get the GNU UTILS for powershell.
 Get npm and follow the same the commands as above.

 #### Other \*Nix (Should, never tried):